What type of Fellowship Opportunities will be available in Joplin?

-After their 2nd year, Joplin students have the opportunity to be Anatomy Fellows, and after 3rd year OMM fellows.
+After their third year, Joplin students will have the opportunity to be OMM fellows.

-There will not be research opportunities at the Joplin campus.
+Yes, there will be research opportunities in the Joplin community for KCU students.

 The Joplin campus will offer the Military Track for HPSP students.
 The Global Health Track is not available to Joplin students, however, they are eligible to apply for the international medical mission trips organized by the Kansas City campus.
 Although rural clerkships may be available there is no specific rural track available at this time.